| Follow Us:

 Harbor East : Development News

-29 Harbor East Articles | Page: | Show All
+31 Harbor East Articles | Page: | Show All

 “The goal is not to revolutionize the culinary landscape, but shift it by degrees,” Semidey says.

 Semidey is working with a silent business partner, whom he declined to name.
-He also declined to say how much he and his business partner will spend on the restaurant, to be financed with cash.
+He also declined to say how much he and his business partner will spend on the restaurant, financed with cash.

 The building’s developer Larry Silverstein is responsible for refurbishing several other properties in East Baltimore, including the Union Box Co. and the Holland Tack Factory, home of Heavy Seas Ale House and My Thai